Tis the season to let your slow cooker do the work while you sleep!

 All the recipes below require at least 6 hours cooking time, which we think is the bare minimum any adult should sleep – especially during the holidays.
 If you find a slow cooker breakfast recipe that takes only a few hours to cook, skip it – sleep is just as important as a healthy breakfast.

-We love omelets and this one tops our list for taste and ease.
+We love omelets and this breakfast casserole recipe reminds us of childhood breakfasts with our families.
 If you’re rushed for time, use pre-cooked bacon and pre-sliced veggies – we won’t tell anyone you cheated.
 And if you want to enjoy it for dinner instead of breakfast, we’ll keep that secret for you too.
 Get the recipe from CincyShopper.com.

 German chocolate oatmeal